20th Century Studios: Music

 Between 1933 and 1937, a custom record label called Fox Movietone was produced starting at F-100 and running through F-136.
 It featured songs from 20th Century Fox movies, first using material recorded and issued on Victor's Bluebird label and halfway through switched to material recorded and issued on ARC's dime store labels (Melotone, Perfect, etc.).
 These scarce records were sold only at Fox Theaters.

-The music arm of 20th Century Fox, 20th Century Fox Records, was founded in 1958.
+The music arm of 20th Century Fox, 20th Century-Fox Records, was founded in 1958.
 It would go defunct in 1981.

 Fox Records was the 20th Century Fox's music arm since 1992 before being renamed to Fox Music in 2000.
-It encompasses music publishing and licensing businesses, dealing primarily with Fox Entertainment Group's television and film soundtracks under license by Universal Music Group, EMI, Sony Music, and Warner Music Group.
+It encompasses music publishing and licensing businesses, dealing primarily with Fox Entertainment Group's television and film soundtracks under license by Universal Music Group, EMI, PolyGram, Bertelsmann Music Group, Sony Music, and Warner Music Group.
 It would also go defunct on January 17, 2020, and was subsequently folded into Hollywood Records.

+Newman Scoring Stage

+The Newman Scoring Stage, named after composer Alfred Newman, is a large scoring studio located on the Fox Studio Lot, spanning almost 700 square meters, and is one of the largest music recording spaces in the world.
+It is also equipped with a 96 Channel AMS Neve 88RS-SP mixing console.